 Your TAs and I assume you're all here because you're interested in the course topics and enthusiastic to learn as much as you can.
 But we know that in real life, stuff happens.
 We always prefer to deal with any issues before they get so bad that they become overwhelming, or so bad that a student feels that depending on someone else's work is his or her best (or only) option.
-So please do come to us if you're feeling stressed out about the class workload or if there's a concept you're just not getting based on how the readings and lectures explained it.
-If you have an issue that you'd rather not talk about with one of us, you could speak with your academic advisor or dean; with a Psychology Program Advisor (DUS); or with the counselors at Columbia's CPS (http://health.columbia.edu/services/cps).
+So please let us know if you're feeling stressed out about the class workload or if there's a concept you're just not getting based on how the readings and lectures explained it.
+If you have an issue that you'd rather not talk about with one of us, you could speak with your academic advisor or dean; with a Psychology Program Advisor (DUS); or with the counselors at Columbia's CPS.